-$$g(\theta) = \eta{\theta} = X^{\theta} \beta{\theta} + \sum{j=1}^{J} h{\theta,j}(X_j^{\theta}), \qquad (3)$$ where $g(\cdot)$ is a monotonic link function, X^{θ} is a vector of linear predictor for parameter θ , X{j}^{θ} , j = 1, ..., J, is the j^{th} nonlinear predictor and $h{\theta,j}$ is an unspecified smooth function of the covariate (nonparametric part).
-This general setup is known as the semiparametric generalized additive model for location, scale, and shape (GAMLSS), which is a generalization of the generalized additive model (GAM) to response variables that are not of the exponential family type [Rigby et al., 2005].
-It allows to consider linear and nonlinear dependences of covariates with the parameters of a distribution function.
+$$g(\theta) = \eta{\theta} = \beta{\theta,0} + \sum{j=1}^{J} h{\theta,j}(X_j^{\theta}), \tag{5}$$ where $g(\cdot)$ is a monotonic link function, $\beta{\theta,0}$ a constant, X^{θ} is a vector of predictors for parameter $\theta, X_j^{\theta}, j = 1, \dots, J$, is the j^{th} predictor and $h{\theta,j}$ is some function of it (possibly parametric or nonparametric).
+This general setup is known as the generalized additive model for location, scale, and shape (GAMLSS), which is a generalization of the generalized additive model (GAM) to response variables that are not of the exponential family type [Rigby and Stasinopoulos, 2005].
+It allows to consider linear and nonlinear dependencies of covariates with the parameters of a distribution function.
 This approach has been successfully used in different applications.
-Among others, Rigby et al. [2005] consider a Box-Cox t distribution for the Body Mass Index (BMI) of Dutch girls, Stasinopoulos and Rigby [2007] study insurance claims data using the negative binomial distribution, Serinaldi [2011] models the price of electricity whereas Sohn et al. [2015] explore the characteristics of personal income in Germany with the Dagum distribution.
+Among others, Rigby and Stasinopoulos [2005] consider a Box-Cox t distribution for the Body Mass Index (BMI) of Dutch girls, Stasinopoulos and Rigby [2007] study insurance claims data using the negative binomial distribution whereas Serinaldi [2011] models the price of electricity.
 More recently, Chavez-Demoulin et al. [2016] consider a GAMLSS framework for both Poisson and GPD distributions in a model of type (1).
 They investigate the effect of two covariates: the type of event (e.g. if a loss results from a fraud, employee malpractices or another failure of internal controls) and the year of occurrence.
 These models can easily be estimated via penalized likelihood maximization with cubic splines for the nonparametric parts.
 Model and smoothing parameters selection is usually performed using the Akaike Information criterion (AIC) and/or generalized cross-validation procedures [Fahrmeir et al., 2013].

-On the other hand, a model as the one given by equation (1) often focuses on data that have a time series structure.
-In case of parameters instabilities (as it is often the case in economics and finance; see Hamilton [1989], Lamoureux and Lastrapes [1990] and Ang and Timmermann [2012]), equation (3) is not sufficient to account for abrupt changes in the dependence structure.
+On the other hand, a model as the one given by equations (1)-(5) focuses on data that have a time series structure.
+In case of parameter instabilities (as it is often the case in economics and finance; see Hamilton [1989], Lamoureux and Lastrapes [1990] and Ang and Timmermann [2012]), equation (5) is not sufficient to account for abrupt changes in the dependence structure.
 In this situation, a popular modeling strategy is to rely on regime-switching models, where parameters vary over time according to an unobservable Markov chain.
-Such models are referred to the literature as Markov-switching (MS) or regime-switching models [Hamilton, 1989, Zucchini et al., 2016].
-They have been applied successfully to model changes in market volatility [Klaassen, 2002], in interest rates [Pesaran et al., 2006] or in business cycles [Goodwin, 1993].
-Extensions of the basic MS model allows for multiple covariates and response functions from the generalized linear model (GLM) framework.
-Until recently, the literature focused mainly on parametric dependencies with the covariates, but Langrock et al. [2015] introduce a Markovswitching generalized additive model (MS-GAM) allowing for nonparametric functional forms of the effect of explanatory variables, depending on a latent Markov chain.
-Their approach allows for flexible dependences in the model when the distribution of the response variable belongs to the exponential family (i.e. a distribution considered in the GAM framework).
-They provide a simple estimation procedure, based on a forward recursion and a maximization of a penalized likelihood function.
+Such models are referred as Markov-switching (MS) or regime-switching models [Hamilton, 1989, Zucchini et al., 2016].
+They have been successfully applied to model changes in market volatility [Klaassen, 2002], in interest rates [Pesaran et al., 2006] or in business cycles [Goodwin, 1993].
+Extensions of the basic MS model allow for multiple covariates and response functions from the generalized linear model (GLM) framework.
+Until recently, the literature focused mainly on parametric dependencies with the covariates, but Langrock et al. [2017] introduce a Markov-switching generalized additive model (MS-GAM) allowing for nonparametric functional forms of the effect of explanatory variables, depending on a latent Markov chain.
+Their approach allows for flexible dependencies in the model when the distribution of the response variable belongs to the exponential family (i.e. a distribution considered in the GAM framework).
+They provide an estimation procedure, based on a forward recursion and a maximization of a penalized likelihood function.
 The applications that they consider rely on normally- and Poisson-distributed response variables.
 However, distributions like the GPD (that are not of the exponential type) or more complicated compound stochastic processes have not been considered yet, thus excluding models of type (1) to benefit from these advanced modeling approaches.